samiux/samiux.github.io/rosemary.md

 ### How many detecting / blocking rules in Rosemary?
 There are over 32,000 rules in Rosemary and they are all free of charge.
 The number of rules are increasing.

-### Do you recommend to access Rosemary via SSH in internet?
-For security purpose, it is NOT recommended to connect Rosemary via SSH in internet.
-However, you may connect Rosemary via SSH in intranet.
-The username and password are "rosemary".
-The IP address of the Rosemary is 192.168.x.200, e.g. 192.168.0.200.

 ### Can Rosemary decrypt the SSL/TLS traffic?
 Rosemary cannot decrypt the SSL/TLS traffic well.
 However, it can handle a limited SSL/TLS traffic flow.
 Therefore, it is not ideal for using it as Web Application Firewall (WAF).
 For example, Rosemary can detect and drop self signed SSL/TLS certificate traffic, detect and drop malicious JA3 Fingerprint and etc.